Sappurit/uBlock-Filters/Filter_Basic.md

 - Network Filters (Simple blocking rules)
 - Cosmetic Filters (Hiding elements)
+  - Type
     - Generic = Apply to all domains
     - Specific = Prefixed with the domain on which they are meant to apply
-    ```or```
+  - Method
     - Standard Cosmetic Filters = CSS Selector
     - Procedural Cosmetic Filters = Javascript code is used to find DOM elements
 ```
 Generic  -> Bad       ##body > div:has-text(Sponsored)
 Specific -> Good      example.com##body > div:has-text(Sponsored)